Squeaky Fromme

-Lynette Alice "Squeaky" Fromme (/'froʊmiː/ FROH-mee; born October 22, 1948) is an American woman who was a member of the Manson Family, a cult led by Charles Manson.
-Though not involved in the Tate–LaBianca murders for which the Manson family is best known, she attempted to assassinate US President Gerald Ford in 1975.
+Lynette Alice "Squeaky" Fromme (/ˈfroʊmi/ FROH-mee; born October 22, 1948) is an American former member of the Manson Family, a cult led by Charles Manson.
+Though not involved in the Tate–LaBianca murders for which the Manson family is best known, she attempted to assassinate U.S. president Gerald Ford in 1975.
 For that crime, she was sentenced to life in prison.
 She was paroled from prison on August 14, 2009, after serving approximately 34 years.
 She published a book about her life in 2018.